ColbyLeclerc/Fly-Payment/README.md

 Fly-Payment
 ===========

-**_Note: This project was my first major Java project started when I was a Freshman in High School (and ended a few years after).
+**_Note: This project was my first major Java project started when I was a freshman in high school (and ended a few years after).
 Hence, the coding practices, project page verbage, and overall design heavily reflects this!_**

 Pay-To-Fly Java plugin built using the Bukkit API.
 This plugin is loaded on Minecraft Multiplayer servers.